 Email address: ghaenquiries@gha.gg

-You have the right to make a complaint at any time to the Channel Islands Data Protection Commissioner, the Channel Islands supervisory authority for data protection issues (dataci.org).
-We would, however, appreciate the opportunity to deal with your concerns before you approach the Channel Islands Data Protection Commissioner so please contact us in the first instance.
+You have the right to make a complaint at any time to the Office of the Data Protection Commissioner in Guernsey the supervisory authority for data protection issues (dataci.org).
+We would, however, appreciate the opportunity to deal with your concerns before you approach the Office of the Data Protection Commissioner in Guernsey so please contact us in the first instance.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.